cancerberoSgx/yamat/README.md

 # and if everything is OK increase versions, point dependencies to those new versions and publish

-yamat run npm version pack
+yamat run npm version patch
 yamat unlink
 yamat run npm publish